What is Vagus Nerve Stimulation?

 How can Vagus Nerve Stimulation control seizures?

-It is thought that nerve fibers from the vagus nerve carry information to the brain stem and thence to areas of the brain known to be involved in seizures.
+It is thought that nerve fibers from the vagus nerve carry information to the brain stem and from there to areas of the brain known to be involved in seizures.
 Epileptic seizures are caused by normally well-organized brain waves becoming completely disorganized.
 It has been suggested that stimulation of the vagus nerve may be able to interrupt this abnormal brain activity, reducing or possibly preventing seizures.

 What does the Vagus Nerve Stimulation procedure involve?